sgigou/sgigou.github.io/_posts/2020-03-18-display-action-sheet-on-ios-13-modal-dismiss.markdown

 With iOS 13 appeared the new “swipe to dismiss” gesture on modales.

-You can have your functions called on dismiss, and even catch a dismiss swipe before it is done.
+You can have your functions called on dismiss, and even catch a dismiss swipe before it’s done.
 This can allow you to display an ActionSheet to confirm the dismiss if there was any change.

 <img src="/assets/2020-03-18/animation.gif" alt="Modal dismiss animation" width="125">

 ## Step by step

 ### Step 1: disabling the swipe gesture

-This step is important if you wish to ask a confirmation to the user.
+This step is important if you want to ask a confirmation to the user.

 The framework allows you to keep the gesture, but to disable the automatic dismiss.
 Instead, the system will call a function so you can do whatever you want.

 To disable the dismiss, in your `UIViewController`, you have to set the [`isModalInPresentation`](https://developer.apple.com/documentation/uikit/uiviewcontroller/3229894-ismodalinpresentation) boolean to `true`.

-You can wait until the user has made a change to do so.
+You can even wait until the user has made a change to set it!

 ### Step 2: Become the delegate

-The next step is to allow the system to call you when the user try to dismiss the view controller.
+Let’s allow the system to call you when the user tries to dismiss the view controller.

 This operation is done by setting yourself as the delegate of the [`UIPresentationController`](https://developer.apple.com/documentation/uikit/uipresentationcontroller) of your `UIViewController`.